 A Goldmine Waiting To Be Tapped

-One of the strongest benefits of driving for dollars is that it can give you the ability to find “red flags” that may potentially indicate a motivation seller.
-For example, vacant and distressed property is a clear and visible “red flag”, which means that there will likely be motivation now (or at some point in the future) for them to sell at a discount – but it is critical that you continue to mail them throughout the year.
+One of the strongest benefits of driving for dollars is that it can give you the ability to find “red flags” that may potentially indicate a motivated seller.
+For example, a vacant and distressed property is a clear and visible “red flag”, which means there may be a higher likelihood of motivation to sell at a discount, but it is critical that you continue to send them mail throughout the year.
 This is necessary because time and circumstances change over time and you are waiting for this potential seller to have a trigger event that causes them to pick up the phone and call you.

-There are very few drawbacks to this method, but the only investment it requires is TIME and a nominal amount of money for marketing (a few envelopes, letters and stamps).
-If you are short on cash for a marketing budget, you can begin to build your lead generation engine by spending as much TIME as you can driving for dollars.
+However, if you are short on cash for a marketing budget, you can start building your lead generation engine by spending as much TIME as you can driving for dollars.
 Even if you are seasoned and your marketing budget is not bootstrapped, this is still a great strategy to implement since this can be done before or after an appointment.
-Therefore, the leads that you can acquire through driving for dollars typically have both EQUITY (after you research) and MOTIVATION.
+The leads you can acquire through driving for dollars typically have both EQUITY (after your research) and MOTIVATION.

 - Newspapers piled up on the front porch